Mehrdad-Farshi/pythonpractice/README.md

 # pythonpractice
-some of my py practices will be stored here so i can work on them remotely
+i have started a python course some of my py practices will be stored here so i can work on them remotely